mrpedrobraga/Toyvox/README.md

 ## Objects and Object Types

-Object Types are the classes, and Objects are their instances.
+_Object Types_ are the classes, and _Objects_ are their instances.
-That's how them are going to be referenced from now on.
+That's how they are going to be referenced from now on.
-So when you see "Object Type" we're talking about all the objects of the same TYPE.
-When you see "Object", we are talking about an instance of said type.
+So when you see "_Object Type_" we're talking about all the objects of the same TYPE.
+When you see "_Object_", we are talking about an instance of said type.

 ## Layout and Hierarchy

 There's not much hierarchy on Toyvox, apart from the organization of the world.
-Your World may have many layouts, that are instances of Layout3D.
+Your World may have many layouts, that are instances of `Layout3D`.
-Layouts have Objects that are sorted by layer and WOrder.
+_Layouts_ have Objects that are sorted by layer and _WOrder_.
-Their position on the layout doesn't matter, just their UNIQUE IDs, that are assigned when they're created.
+Their position on the layout doesn't matter, just their **UNIQUE IDs** (UIDs), that are assigned when they're created.

 There is the possibility to create Object Types.
-They're an extension of the default Object Type, but they can have unique instance variables.
+They're an _extension_ of the default `Object3D` Class, but they can have unique _instance variables_.
-Instance variables are shared by Object Types, but they hold an unique value for each instance of the type.
+_Instance variables_ are shared by Object Types, but they hold an unique value for each instance of the type.
 That's useful for creating Health, Ammo, etc.

 Objects can be removed from one Layout and added to another, keeping it's properties,